 The Uganda Museum

 It’s a National Museum and is the oldest in East Africa, established in 1908, and perhaps the best.
-It has a range of ethnographic collection and these covering agriculture, hunting, war and religion.
+It has a range of ethnographic collections and these cover agriculture, hunting, war, and religion.
 There are various huts from various tribes of Uganda.
 There are also archaeological and natural history displays, and a collection of interesting traditional musical instruments.
-It’s found in the Kampala city surburb of Kamwokya on Kiira road.
+It’s found in the Kampala city suburb of Kamwokya on Kiira road.

 The Uganda Society Library is also found here in the main museum building and it contains a comprehensive collection of out of print books conspicuously absent from the Uganda public domain, and other published works relating to Uganda.

 They are steeped in Ganda cultural history.
-In 1882, Kabaka Mutesa relocated his palace to Nabugala hill and renamed it Kasubi Hill after his birth place some 50km away, and when he died in 1884, Kasubi Hill was abandoned in accordance with Ganda custom upon the death of a King who was then buried there.
+In 1882, Kabaka Mutesa relocated his palace to Nabugala hill and renamed it Kasubi Hill after his birthplace some 50km away, and when he died in 1884, Kasubi Hill was abandoned in accordance with Ganda custom upon the death of a King who was then buried there.
 Mwanga who succeeded him established a new capital at Mengo Hill but when he died in 1910 in a break from tradition, Kasubi rather than Mengo was the burial place of Mwanga and after him more kings.
 The tombs of Daudi Chwa II who ruled from 1879 to 1939 and Edward Mutesa II who died in 1969 in exile in London but whose body was returned to Uganda in 1971 are at Kasubi.
-Constructed in the original palace of Mutesa, it contains several huts of Ganda traditional architecture built from poles, reed, thatch and bark.
-The tombs have an enviable collection of relics from a royal past such as artefacts which range from traditional music instruments, weapons, shields and spears.
-They are maintained traditionally by the various wives of the Kings who were polygamous, but today by descendants of the long dead Queens.
-Many of the wives of the various Kings, their sisters and relations are also buried here but not in the main palace.
-The tombs are a UNESCO heritage world site and are found in central Uganda in Kampala at Kasubi a city surbub, and is open to visitors.
+Constructed in the original palace of Mutesa, it contains several huts of Ganda traditional architecture built from poles, reed, thatch, and bark.
+The tombs have an enviable collection of relics from a royal past such as artifacts that range from traditional music instruments, weapons, shields, and spears.
+They are maintained traditionally by the various wives of the kings who were polygamous, but today by descendants of the long-dead Queens.
+Many of the wives of the various Kings, their sisters, and relations are also buried here but not in the main palace.
+The tombs are a UNESCO heritage world site and are found in central Uganda in Kampala at Kasubi a city suburb, and is open to visitors.

-Wamala is little known in comparison to Kasubi and not as well tended but is an equally fascinating place for a spot of culture.
-It is the resting place of of Kabaka Mutesa I’s father and Suuna his predecessor.
+Wamala is little known in comparison to Kasubi and not as well-tended but is an equally fascinating place for a spot of culture.
+It is the resting place of Kabaka Mutesa I’s father and Suuna his predecessor.

-The tomb is housed in an attractive, traditional, thatched and domed building.
+The tomb is housed in an attractive, traditional, thatched, and domed building.
 Opposite the main building stands the tomb of Namasole, King Suuna’s mother who is reputed to have been an extraordinarily beautiful woman whom the King was so fond and possessive of.
-Displayed is an array of royal artefacts which include spears, shields, drums and other musical instruments.
+Displayed is an array of royal artifacts which include spears, shields, drums, and other musical instruments.
 It’s found in central Kampala at Nansana.

 They contain the tombs of the last two Kings of Ankole, Omugabe Edward Solomon Kahaya II, who died in 1944, and Omugabe Sir Charles Godfrey Rutahaba Gasyonga II who died in 1982 after ruling for 23 years.
-The tombs are inside a lone almost derelict colonial style house and are two concrete slabs.
+The tombs are inside alone almost derelict colonial-style houses and are two concrete slabs.
 They are in Mbarara in Nkokonjeru.

 Naggalabi Buddo Coronation Site

-It is the place where all Buganda Kings including the current Ronald Mwenda Mutebi II are crowned in accordance to Ganda culture and tradtion.
+It is the place where all Buganda Kings including the current Ronald Mwenda Mutebi II is crowned in accordance with Ganda culture and tradition.
 There are several huts similar to those at Kasubi Tombs as well as a natural throne from a tree root.
 It’s a short distance off the road to Masaka.

 Buildings Of Buganda Kingdom

-What is now Kampala city is part of Buganda, and in pre and post colonial times when Kingdoms were supreme, it was the heart of the kingdom, and consequently a number of royal buildings and impressive administrative centres are to be found.
-Among these are the Kabaka’s Palace in Bulange in Mengo, the Buganda Parliament located at the end of a ceremonial driveway-Kabakanjagala Road leading from the palace, and the Buganda Court of Justice, now the location of the Uganda’s National Court.
+What is now Kampala city is part of Buganda, and in pre and post-colonial times when Kingdoms were supreme, it was the heart of the kingdom, and consequently, a number of royal buildings and impressive administrative centers are to be found.
+Among these are the Kabaka’s Palace in Bulange in Mengo, the Buganda Parliament located at the end of a ceremonial driveway-Kabakanjagala Road leading from the palace, and the Buganda Court of Justice, now the location of Uganda’s National Court.
 Of these, the Buganda Parliament is one of the most impressive colonial-era buildings in Uganda.

 There are several prominent religious buildings of interest.
-Notable among these are the huge domed Roman catholic Rubaga Cathedral on Rubaga Hill, the twin-towered Anglican Namirembe Cathedral on Namirembe Hill, the elaborate and ernomous Hindu Temples in the city centre, the beautiful Baha’i Temple outside the city, the gleaming white Kibuli Mosque dominating Kibuli Hill and the exquisite Gaddafi Mosque named after Libyan President Colonel Muhammar Gaddafi because his benevolent funding built the mosque.
-All of these buildings are captivating but Baha’I Temple is distinct because it’s the only one of it’s kind in the whole of Africa and consequently, the continent’s religious home for all Baha’i faithfuls.
+Notable among these are the huge domed Roman catholic Rubaga Cathedral on Rubaga Hill, the twin-towered Anglican Namirembe Cathedral on Namirembe Hill, the elaborate and enormous Hindu Temples in the city centre, the beautiful Baha’i Temple outside the city, the gleaming white Kibuli Mosque dominating Kibuli Hill and the exquisite Gaddafi Mosque named after Libyan President Colonel Muhammar Gaddafi because his benevolent funding built the mosque.
+All of these buildings are captivating but Baha’i Temple is distinct because it’s the only one of its kind in the whole of Africa and consequently, the continent’s religious home for all Baha’i faithful.
 It’s located on Kikaaya Hill 6 km from Kampala City on Gayaza road.
-At Baha’i Temple just like at the other religious buildings, not only will it’s beauty be appreciated but an understanding of this obscure faith is enabled.
+At Baha’i Temple just like at the other religious buildings, not only will its beauty be appreciated but an understanding of this obscure faith is enabled.

 Namugongo Martyrs’ Shrine